msu-cmse-courses/cmse495-SS24/index.md

 ---
 **NOTE**

-### Seeking 2024 Project Sponsors!
+### Seeking 2024 Project community partners!

 If you have a project and are interested in being a CMSE495 community partner for **_Spring 2024_** please reach out to the course instructor (Dr. Dirk Colbry <colbrydi@msu.edu>).
-For more information on becoming a project sponsor please see our [Project Sponsor Page](./Seeking-Community_Partners)
+For more information on becoming a project community partner please see our [Project community partner Page](./Seeking-Community_Partners)

 ---